embeddedgo/embeddedgo.github.io/_posts/2019-11-16-go_on_not_so_small_hardware.md

 </video>
 {:/}

-As you can see, OpenOCD allows you to see debug messages and I don't have to convince anyone that it's very useful.
+As you can see, OpenOCD allows you to see debug messages and I don't have to convince anyone that it's a very useful feature.
 You need to install [itmsplit](https://github.com/ziutek/itmsplit) to see anything.

 ### How complete is this port?